-- No carbonated beverages, fruit juice, alcohol, straws, or chewing gum. - Drink 1 ounce (1 medicine cup) every 15 minutes but if you develop nausea try 1 ounce every 30 minutes.
+- No carbonated beverages, fruit juice, alcohol, straws, or chewing gum. - Drink 1 ounce (1 medicine cup) every 15 minutes.
+If you develop nausea, try 1 ounce every 30 minutes.
 Stop when you feel full.
-Signs of fullness: hiccups, runny nose, burping, sneezing, and eyes watering. - Low/No Sugar Fluids - Keep fluids with you at all times.
+Signs of fullness include hiccups, runny nose, burping, sneezing, and eyes watering.
+Wait 30 minutes, or until signs of fullness pass, and resume sipping fluids. - Keep fluids with you at all times.
+Do not leave your house without a water bottle.